 All my best on your journey,

 Question for you: How do you treat people who you perceive to have an accent?
-Is there something you would like to change about your approach?
+Is there something you would like to change about your accent bias (if any)?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week